Strength training is a vital part of a balanced exercise routine that includes aerobic activity and flexibility exercises.

 You may love the challenge of lifting, especially if you and your friends do it together.
 You'll definitely see results over a few months in your ability to progressively lift more weight.
 But there are a few things to look out for.

-Because your bones, joints, and tendons are still growing and developing, it's easy to overdo it and strain or even permanently damage them.
-When you're in the middle of a strength-training session and something doesn't feel right to you, you feel pain, or if you hear or feel a "pop" when you're in the middle of a workout, stop what you're doing and have a doctor check it out before you resume training.
+Because your bones, joints, muscles, and tendons are still growing and developing, it's easy to injure them.
+When you're in the middle of a strength-training session and something doesn't feel right to you, you feel pain, or if you hear or feel a "pop" during a workout, stop what you're doing and have a doctor check it out before you resume training.
 It's possible you may need to modify your training or even stop lifting weights for a while to allow the injury to heal.

 If you take a few minutes to watch the guys and girls lift weights at your school, you'll see there are lots of different ways to train with weights.
 Try a few good basic routines that you can modify as you start to train harder later on.

-You can use many different exercises for each body part, but the basics — like bench presses, lat pull-downs, and squats — are great to start with.
+You can use many different exercises for each body part, but the basics — like biceps curls, overhead presses, and squats — are great to start with.
 Learn proper technique first, without any added weight.
-Perform three sets of 8-10 repetitions (or reps) of each exercise, starting out with a light weight to warm up and increasing the weight slightly with the second and third sets.
+Perform three sets of 8-15 repetitions (or reps) of each exercise, starting out with a light weight to warm up and increasing the weight slightly with the second and third sets, if you can do it.
 (Add more weight only after you can successfully perform 8-15 repetitions in good form.)
-Perform two to three different exercises for each body part to make sure you work each muscle in the group effectively.
+Perform two or three different exercises for each body part to make sure you work each muscle in the group effectively.

 Here are some basic rules to follow in strength training:

-- Start with body weight exercises for a few weeks (such as sit-ups, pushups, and pull-ups) before using weights.
+- Start with body weight exercises for a few weeks (such as sit-ups, pushups, and squats) before using weights.

 - Work out with weights about three times a week.
 Avoid weight training on back-to-back days.